Biomedical Informatics High Performance Computing Cluster

 Credit: Kevin Ernst, Matthew Weirauch, and Leah Kottyan for compiling and hosting much of this information not found on the DBS HPC website.

 Up to date policies are described here.
-In brief, all users have a default disk (home directory) quota of 100 GB and a job walltime quota of 10000 hours per quarter, which is free.
+Briefly, all users have a default disk (home directory) quota of 100 GB and a job walltime quota of 10000 hours per quarter, which is free.
 The quota of your home directory is fixed, and cannot be changed.
-To increase the walltime, please send an email to Cluster Support.
+Your home directory is accessible at the path /users/<userid>

 Accessing the HPC cluster